So-Lo: Background

 While much of the instrumentation features synth programming from Elfman, Oingo Boingo's remaining members all performed on the album, with Flea of the then-recently formed Red Hot Chili Peppers providing "additional bass guitar".
-The track "Lightning" had been recorded in 1983 for Good For Your Soul while Hatch and Gibbs were still with the band.
+Unlike the material for previous Oingo Boingo albums, which had been fully rehearsed and arranged by the band prior to recording, some tracks on So-Lo, such as "Gratitude", were loose ideas that the band brought into the studio and developed into finished songs via improvisation.
+The tracks "Cool City" and "Lightning" originated from the 1983 sessions for Good for Your Soul.

 Despite rumors at the time of the band breaking up, Elfman later stated that So-Lo was "not made out of frustration" and that he was more committed to the group than ever before.
 However, a 1987 article published in BAM magazine, in which Elfman was interviewed about the band's past, suggested that Oingo Boingo had in fact considered disbanding in 1984.
+This was underscored by a 1990 interview for Music Connection, where Elfman stated that this period marked the closest the band had ever come to breaking up: "Not only were we between labels, but we didn't know where we were going and weren't earning a living at the time and we had guys in the band who weren't a hundred percent into it."

 In 2020, Oingo Boingo guitarist Steve Bartek stated that So-Lo was "mostly a band record", but that MCA "wasn't particularly interested" in Oingo Boingo and so had signed Elfman as a solo artist.
 However, Elfman wanted to continue the band and convinced MCA to change his recording contract to Oingo Boingo following the release of So-Lo.

-Release
+"Gratitude" versions

 Original vinyl and cassette releases contained an alternate, earlier mix of the opening song, "Gratitude".
 Among other differences, this 5:04 mix included a spoken verse cut from all other versions; this was also the version used on the soundtrack to the film Beverly Hills Cop (1984).
 The original CD release contained the full 5:12 album mix.